fjankowsk/scatfit/README.md

   filename              The name of the input filterbank file. dm                    The dispersion measure of the FRB.

-options:
+optional arguments:
   -h, --help            show this help message and exit --compare             Fit an unscattered Gaussian model for comparison. (default: False) --binburst bin        Specify the burst location bin manually. (default: None) --fscrunch factor     Integrate this many frequency channels. (default: 256) --tscrunch factor     Integrate this many time samples. (default: 1) --fast                Enable fast processing.
 This reduces the number of MCMC steps drastically. (default: False) --fitrange start end  Consider only this time range of data in the fit.
 Increase the region for wide or highly-scattered bursts.
-                        Ensure that most of the scattering tail is included in the fit. (default: [-200.0, 200.0]) --fitscatindex        Fit the scattering times and determine the scattering index. (default: False) --smodel {unscattered,scattered_isotropic_analytic,scattered_isotropic_convolving,scattered_isotropic_bandintegrated,scattered_isotropic_afb_instrumental,scattered_isotropic_dfb_instrumental}
+Ensure that most of the scattering tail is included in the fit. (default: [-150.0, 150.0])
+  --fitscatindex        Fit the scattering times and determine the scattering index. (default: False) --norfi               Disable all internal RFI excision methods and use the input data as provided (aside from scaling).
+This is useful for synthetic input data or if you have cleaned the data already using external tools. (default: False)
+  --smodel {unscattered,scattered_isotropic_analytic,scattered_isotropic_convolving,scattered_isotropic_bandintegrated,scattered_isotropic_afb_instrumental,scattered_isotropic_dfb_instrumental}
                         Use the specified scattering model. (default: scattered_isotropic_analytic) --showmodels          Show comparison plot of scattering models. (default: False)